DonaldWhyte/high-performance-data-processing-in-python/contents.md

 ### The Traditional Process

-1. Researcher builds an awesome model in MATLAB
+1. Researcher builds model in their tech of choice
 2. Programmer takes research code and rewrites it
 3. Production code is deployed
 4. Everything works fine